DOSull/Spatial-Analysis-and-Modelling/labs/week-06/00-assignment-2-spatial-autocorrelation.md

 Once you have a reasonable idea what you are up to, then complete the assignment as set out below.

-# Assignment 2 questions & Deliverables
+# Assignment 2 questions & deliverables
 You should first work through the instructional materials, also exploring the capabilities of *R*.
 You need to develop a reasonable understanding of what is going on.

 You don't need to understand all the intricacies of various bits of code, but you should assure yourself that you know how to make maps of any particular variable, how to build the neigbourhood object required for Moran's I analysis, how to find the Moran's statistic for a specified variable, and how to produce local Moran's cluster and significance maps (which may be easier in *GeoDa*).